ethereum/go-ethereum/docs/_interface/merge.md

 The total difficulty threshold that triggers the Merge is also known as the [*Terminal Total Difficulty* (TTD)](https://ethereum.org/en/glossary/#terminal-total-difficulty).
-In case of an emergency delay, the TTD can be overriden using the `--override.totalterminaldifficulty` command-line flag.
+In case of an emergency delay, the TTD can be overriden using the `--override.terminaltotaldifficulty` command-line flag.

 #### Ropsten Transition